Frozen Pipe Plumbing Repair

 Have a plumbing problem?
 Call (206) 659-2241 to speak to one of our friendly staff members.

-Preventing Frozen Pipes in Your Home or Building
+Preventing Frozen Pipes in Your Home or Commercial Building

-*Also, pay special attention in the case of trailers and older homes which often have unprotected pipes.
+- Pay special attention in the case of manufactured homes, trailers, and older homes which often have unprotected pipes.

 - Wrap these pipes with insulation before freezing temperatures hit.